Terms and Conditions

 Payment

 Following the first lesson, the Tutor will get in touch to ask whether you are happy to continue the tuition.
-If you wish to continue, all further tuition payments will be paid directly to the Tutor who will provide their bank details following the first lesson.
-You can choose to pay weekly, monthly or half termly but ALL payments must be made in advance of tuition.
+If you wish to continue, all further tuition payments will be paid directly to the Company Tutors That Count Limited who will send you a half termly invoice that can be paid on a weekly, monthly or half termly basis.

 Payments for each lesson must be made by the Sunday prior to each session.
 The lesson will not proceed unless the full payment has been made by this date.